gabrielflorit/blockup/README.md

 Usage: blockup <command>

 Commands:
-  new    scaffold and serve a new block serve  serve current block
+  new    scaffold and serve a new block (default if directory is empty) serve  serve current block (default if directory is not empty)

 Options:
   -h, --help  Show help                                                [boolean]

-v0.0.3
+v0.0.4
 ```

 ## install